 You do not need to remain married just because your spouse does not want to be involved with divorce proceedings.
 However, there are difficulties with starting the divorce process if you are unable to serve your spouse with divorce papers.
 You deserve to have your assets, property, rights and best interest protected.
 Our San Jose divorce lawyers can help you with all of the legal filings and court appearances that are necessary.

 Do I Need a Family Law Attorney?

 It is risky to litigate in emotional situations without a trained family law lawyer.
 For example, with divorce, court appearances are required even if you and your spouse can quickly agree on most of the major issues.
 Unfortunately, you will be litigating in the courts if you go through divorce.
 These moments of litigation have a drastic impact on the outcome of your case.
 Furthermore, California divorce laws involve many parts of laws across other practices.
 If you head to court without a lawyer, you could be at a great disadvantage.
 A lawyer can guide you through the process to minimize any proposed agreement that is not in your best interests.
 Sometimes a lawyer is necessary just to have the peace of mind that a crucial issue is missed altogether.

-Our lawyers know how the family courts work and who the family court judges are.
+Our San Jose family lawyer knows how the family courts work and who the family court judges are.
 Additionally, we know the proclivities of the other family law attorneys, including their defense strategies.
 We also know what they charge.
 That is why our law firm charges rates that are much more affordable than those of many of our competitors.
 If you try to get through divorce litigation alone, it could end up costing you much more in the long run.
 Our attorneys can help you so that you can work with them and reach a fair resolution.

 How Does a Restraining Order Work?